 The faculty is actively involved in the evaluation and management of patients with snoring and sleep-disordered breathing, with particular emphasis on pediatric patients and patients with nasal pathology.

 Due to the COVID-19 pandemic and per both national and the Johns Hopkins Graduate Medical Education Committee guidelines, all interviews will be conducted virtually.
 Information regarding the interview process will be provided to candidates selected.
 We plan to interview candidates during the months of September and October.

-Eligible fellowship candidates will have completed a residency program in internal medicine, neurology, psychiatry, pediatrics, otolaryngology, anesthesiology, or subspecialty training such as a fellowship in adult or pediatric pulmonary medicine.
+Eligible fellowship candidates will have completed a residency program in internal medicine, family medicine, neurology, psychiatry, pediatrics, otolaryngology, anesthesiology, or subspecialty training such as a fellowship in adult or pediatric pulmonary medicine.